PacktPublishing/Hands-on-Microservices-with-Django/README.md

 ## What is this book about?
 <a href="https://www.packtpub.com/product/hands-on-microservices-with-django/9781835468524"><img src="https://content.packt.com/B22012/cover_image_small.jpg" alt="Book Name" height="256px" align="right"></a>
 Are you a Django developer looking to leverage microservices to create optimized and scalable web applications?
 If yes, then this book is for you.
 With microservices, you can split an application into self-contained services, each with a specific scope running asynchronously while collectively executing processes.
-Written by an experienced Python developer, Hands-On Microservices with Django teaches you how to develop and deploy microservices using Django and accompanying components such as Celery and Redis.
+Written by an experienced Python developer, *Hands-On Microservices with Django* teaches you how to develop and deploy microservices using Django and accompanying components such as Celery and Redis.

-This book covers the following exciting features:
+This book covers the following features:
 * Understand the architecture of microservices and how Django implements it
 * Build microservices that leverage community-standard components such as Celery, RabbitMQ, and Redis
 * Test microservices and deploy them with Docker